HD 97950: Members

 The main components are designated A1, A2, A3, B, and C, of which A1 and C are known to be spectroscopic binaries.
-A1a, A1b, and C are all WN6h Wolf–Rayet stars, amongst the most massive and luminous known.
+A1a, A1b,B and C are all WN6h Wolf–Rayet stars, amongst the most massive and luminous known.

 There are several dozen early O class stars (O3 and O4) in the cluster, mostly main sequence stars.
 There are just a handful of giants and supergiants including: one prominent early B supergiant, Sher 25; a highly luminous O3.5 supergiant, Sher 18; and an interesting carbon-rich O9.7 supergiant, Sher 23.